-This option allows you to directly import all your GSLBs configured in ADM Service here.
+This option enables you to directly import all your GSLBs configured in the ADM Service.

 If you are using Citrix Cloud ADM Service, you can import the GSLBs configured there.
 The basic site information - IP and name will be imported as ITM platforms.
 ITM will geo-locate the site and allow the platform to be displayed on the Visualizer for performance analysis.

 The Radar Performance Report gives you details of specific platforms for which the alerts were triggered and each network from which it was measured.
 It also tells you what the measurements were (in terms of Response Time or Availability); the time period for which the issue was measured including all the filters that were applied in the Visualizer.